 With every new job, relationship, habit—you name it—I consider learning in baby steps.
 You didn’t pop out of your mother’s womb knowing how to walk, much less run, did you?
-First, you laid there, for months, before rolling over, then crawling, then pulling yourself up, before you wobbled a couple of steps and everyone around you cheered.
+First, you lay there, for months, before rolling over, then crawling, then pulling yourself up, before you wobbled a couple of steps and everyone around you cheered.
 You got goose eggs on your head and bruises on your knees, falling down and tripping for years to come, but eventually, you got the hang of walking and now you probably take for granted how much easier it makes your life.

 The same slow and steady learning process can be applied to these life-changing micro-habits too.
 The trick to getting a habit to stick is starting now, starting small, and mostly just starting in general.
 Here are ten of my tried-and-true micro-habits that’ll have you feeling more organized and in control in a wildly unruly world.

 When I have the option to wait a few seconds to hold the door open for someone, I do.
 If I’m able to spend five extra minutes in savasana, I take it.
 If my friend’s been struggling with a difficult pregnancy, I check in.
 Why?
 Because it’s the nice thing to do.

 Doing the nice thing is not about recognition; it’s a many-times-daily reminder to do the kind thing for both others and yourself, especially when no one is looking.
 You’ll condition your brain to think considerately, however small the deed.
 Remember though: If the “nice thing” takes advantage of you, your time, or your generosity, then it isn’t nice to begin with.
 Know your boundaries.